Good honours degree in a relevant subject or equivalent (for example, professional experience).

 Months of entry

 You begin with a core course that introduces interdisciplinary perspectives on the study of museums and a research skills module where you work collaboratively with your classmates.
-You then take 1 option in areas of specialist interest.
+You then take one option in an area of specialist interest.
+Finally, you will be individually counselled in your choice of dissertation topic.

 Information for international students